cuwipatucf/cuwipatucf.github.io/content/_index.md

-{{% home-info what="Participants:1000,Day:1,Sessions:36,Parallel Tracks:4" class="primary" %}}
+{{% home-info what="Participants:300,Day:3,Sessions:36,Parallel Tracks:4" class="primary" %}}
-## What is DevFest Toulouse?
+## What is CUWiP?

-The DevFest, or 'Developers Festival', is a technical conference for developers.
-It is aimed at students, professionals or simply curious technophiles.
+CUWiP is the Conference for Undergraduate Women in Physics.
+The goal of APS CUWiP is to help undergraduate women continue in physics by providing them with the opportunity to experience a professional conference, information about graduate school and professions in physics, and access to other women in physics of all ages with whom they can share experiences, advice, and ideas.
+The national and local organizing committees of APS CUWiP strive to create a welcoming environment for all, including undergraduate women and gender minorities.
 {{% /home-info %}}

-{{< youtube-section link="AFhHrQIAw3g" title="Watch 2019 into" class="" >}}
+{{< youtube-section link="t5FSR8TbwxA" title="An Idea of What to Expect" class="" >}}

 <!-- ... -->